 We’ve all accidentally scraped our bumpers against pillars in parking garages, high curbs, and other surfaces leaving white streaks and marks.
-Or, other drivers have accidentally gotten a little too close to your car while parking next to your vehicle.
-That’s when you wonder how to get paint scrapes off a car.
+Not all cars are properly protected with ceramic coating, but there are definitely things you can do to help if you unexpectedly scrape the paint on your car.
 Well, you just might be able to remove or lessen the visibility of these scrapes easily and at an affordable price, as long as they didn’t remove any surface paint.

 - Try Carnauba Wax.
 This is a thick paste made from Brazilian palm tree leaves.
 One of its uses is for polishing and removing surface scrapes and dirt from car exteriors.
 Clean the area of the car where the scrapes are with soap and water and let it air dry or dry it with a towel.
 Then take a clean, white cloth and dig it into the paste.
 Then apply and rub it on the scrapes.
 If the scrapes are only on the surface of your car, the paste might just buff them out enough to make them less visible, or possibly allow them to be concealed with a coat of touch up paint.

 5. Repairing Dings and Dents

 Finding small dings and dents in your car is a part of life.
 They don’t affect how your car drives, but they’re sure annoying.
 Especially if you have a new, pristine car.
 All it takes is one inconsiderate driver who parks a little too close to your car.
 You might not be able to get all dents and dings out of your car yourself, but there are some affordable home remedies to make them less noticeable.